 The morning air has a bit of a bite and flannel can be seen while on a walk.

-*Of course, pumpkins will be available for those who pre-register.
+Pumpkins will be available to paint or carve for those who pre-register.

 The event costs $3 per person, children under 2 are free.
 Registered guests will receive one pumpkin per family or guests are invited to bring their own.

 A cool down in temperature and leaves turning colors is the perfect backdrop for a bike ride.

 The Pumpkin Pie Ride will begin at the Izaac Walton Cabin at Lake of the Woods Park Sunday.

 A family fun event, a 10-mile loop will be available for families with kids and a 30-mile loop will be available for all other riders.

 Pumpkin pie and apple cider will be available at the end of the ride.
 A $10 registration fee is required.
 All profits benefit the Kickapoo Rail Trail.